mmondics/aiops-z/README.md

     ![policy-erroneous](images/policy-erroneous.png)

     This action enables CP4AIOps to `ssh` to a target server and run the proper `oc` commands to solve the issue.
-This action takes advantage of the `SSH` Data connection that we saw in an [earlier section](#data-and-tool-connections).
+This action takes advantage of the `SSH` Data connection that you saw in an [earlier section](#data-and-tool-connections).

     There are other alternatives to `ssh` - HTTP API calls or Ansible automation playbooks, for example.